Māori Indians: 21st century

 Responses to the 2001 New Zealand census indicated that 1.5% of Indian women and 2% of Indian men in New Zealand were in inter-ethnic unions with a Māori partner.
 About 18% of children of these unions can converse in the Māori language, while less than 10% could speak an Indian language.
+Between 2013 and 2018, the New Zealand census reported a 42% increase in the Indo-Māori population.

 The first hui (Māori assembly) for people of mixed Māori and Indian descent was held in 2012 in Rotorua.
 A second assembly was held in 2014, with over 200 mixed Māori Indians in attendance.